 The honest review

-Mokapu Beach location is the structural advantage.
-Andaz sits on the southernmost stretch of Wailea's beach path, which gets less foot traffic than the Grand Wailea/Four Seasons stretch to the north.
-Mokapu is one of Maui's best-rated calm-water snorkeling beaches, protected coves with reef fish visible from shore, gentle wave action even in winter.
+Mokapu Beach is Andaz's strongest geographic advantage.
+It sits at the southern end of Wailea's 1.5-mile beach path, which sees less foot traffic than the Grand Wailea and Four Seasons stretch to the north.
+Mokapu is consistently rated among Maui's calmest snorkeling beaches — protected coves with Hawaiian reef fish visible from shallow water, gentle wave action year-round.
+For families with kids 5-12 learning to snorkel, this is a better starting point than the more exposed beaches elsewhere in Wailea.

 Who this works for